-The Center for Justice and Democracy is the only non-profit consumer rights group in the nation that focuses exclusively on protecting plaintiffs’ access to the civil courts.
-Our mission is to raise public awareness about attacks on the civil justice system, the value of tort law, the importance of corporate liability and accountability, and the need for independent judges and juries, including the corrupting influence of money in judicial elections.
-We work with Congress and state legislatures around the nation, including in New York.
-CJ&D’s work includes legislative analysis for state and federal legislative committees, presentation of Congressional testimony, preparation of advocacy materials and policy papers, and all forms of media outreach.
-Issue areas include money and politics, the impact of “tort reform” on everyday Americans, product safety and environmental litigation, civil justice and human rights, employment and consumer class actions, health care and medical malpractice, federal regulations, along with the full range of cutting-edge contemporary civil justice topics.
+The Center for Justice and Democracy (CJ&D) is the only nonprofit consumer rights group in the nation that focuses exclusively on protecting plaintiffs’ access to the civil courts.
+Its mission is to raise public awareness about attacks on the civil justice system, the value of tort law, the importance of corporate liability and accountability, and the need for independent judges and juries, including the corrupting influence of money in judicial elections.
+CJ&D works with Congress and state legislatures around the nation, including in New York.
+The Center’s work includes legislative analysis for state and federal legislative committees, presentation of Congressional testimony, preparation of advocacy materials and policy papers, and all forms of media outreach.
+Issue areas include money and politics, the impact of “tort reform” on everyday Americans, product safety and environmental litigation, civil justice and human rights, employment and consumer class actions, health care and medical malpractice, federal regulations, and the full range of cutting-edge contemporary civil justice topics.
 CJ&D also works closely with members of the plaintiffs’ bar and their clients, whose rights may be at risk.

 Criminal Justice Project